digitstandard/ds/README.md

 # ds
-designing for the prototype of digitstandard
+Designing for the prototype of digitstandard